beervalley/Data-Science-Intensive/README.md

 # Data-Science-Intensive
 A 12 weeks of intensive data science training process for becoming a data scientist

-Unit 1: Programming Tools

-•	Python, iPython Notebook, matplotlib, Pandas, Git/Github
+Unit 1: Programming Tools including Python, iPython Notebook, matplotlib, Pandas, Git/Github

-Unit 2: Deep Dive into Pandas for Data Wrangling

-•	Data in files: Work with a variety of sources from unstructured/semi-structured text files (.txt) to delimited/structured/nested format files like excel, csv, json, xml etc.

-•	Data in Databases: Get an overview of relational and NoSQL databases and practice data manipulation with SQL.
+Unit 2: Deep Dive into Pandas for Data Wrangling including: Data in files: Work with a variety of sources from unstructured/semi-structured text files (.txt) to delimited/structured/nested format files like excel, csv, json, xml etc; Data in Databases: Get an overview of relational and NoSQL databases and practice data manipulation with SQL.

-Unit 3: Inferential Statistics
-•	Theory and application of inferential statistics
+Unit 3: Inferential Statistics indluding theory and application of inferential statistics, parameter estimation, hypothesis testing, statistical significance, correlation and regression, A/B Testing

-•	Parameter estimation

-•	Hypothesis testing

-•	Statistical significance

-•	Correlation and regression

-•	A/B Testing

 Unit 4: Machine Learning

-•	Scikit-learn

-•	Supervised and unsupervised learning
+•	Scikit-learn, supervised and unsupervised learning

 •	Naive Bayes, SVM, Decision trees, Regression, clustering, recommender systems